fullmetalbrackets/blog/src/content/blog/tailscale.md

 - <a href="https://tailscale.com/kb/1271/invite-any-user" target="_blank">Invite other users to your tailnet</a>
 - <a href="https://tailscale.com/kb/1018/acls" target="_blank">Manage permissions using ACLs</a>
-- <a href="https://tailscale.com/kb/1312/serve" target="_blank">Share a file server or static site on your tailnet</a>
+- <a href="https://tailscale.com/kb/1312/serve" target="_blank">Serve static pages on your tailnet with Tailscale Serve</a>
-- <a href="https://tailscale.com/kb/1223/funnel" target="_blank">Route traffic to the internet with Funnel</a> (I'm going to play with this soon and will update the post.)
+- <a href="https://tailscale.com/kb/1223/funnel" target="_blank">Route traffic to the internet with Tailscale Funnel</a> (I'm going to play with this soon and will update the post.)

 <div id='ref'/>